 Since its inception in 1994, Fourteen Hills: The SFSU Review contributes to a vibrant literary tradition on the West Coast centered in the San Francisco Bay Area.
 Its commitment to presenting a diversity of experimental and progressive work by emerging and cross-genre writers, as well as by award-winning and established authors, has earned it a reputation for literary excellence.
 Being independent means its aesthetic is dynamic and fluid, ever changing to meet the needs of the culture and the historical moment as the staff perceive them.
 As an international literary magazine, Fourteen Hills has developed a reading audience that goes beyond the San Francisco Bay Area to the international community.

-The staff strive to publish the most compelling literature put out, not only by any literary journal staffed by graduate students, but also any journal period.
+The staff strive to publish the most compelling literature put out, not only by any literary journal staffed by graduate students, but also by any journal period.

 Fourteen Hills Press publishes two titles each year.
 They include: two volumes of Fourteen Hills: The SFSU Review, and the annual winner of the Michael Rubin Book Award.
 The Michael Rubin Book Award (MRBA) is a single-author first-book award that memorializes the much-celebrated SFSU lecturer Michael Rubin.
 The MRBA is selected by an independently solicited judge each year.
-Past judges have included: Terese Svoboda, John Skoyles, Holly MacArthur, Brian Henry, Carol Snow, Major Jackson, and others.
+Past judges have included: Terese Svoboda, John Skoyles, Holly MacArthur, Brian Henry, Carol Snow, Major Jackson, Jacob Appel, and others.